-- Recipient feedback about your messages: Make sure you send only to users who subscribe to your emails, and give users an option to unsubscribe.
+- Recipient feedback about your messages: Make sure you send only to people who subscribe to your emails, and give recipients an option to unsubscribe.

-Follow these best practices for mail servers that send email to Gmail users:
+Follow these best practices for managing email servers that send to Gmail accounts.

 Verify the sending server PTR record

 Important: The sending IP address must match the IP address of the hostname specified in the Pointer (PTR) record.
 PTR records are also called Reverse DNS records.

 Your sending IP address must have a PTR record.
 PTR records verify that the sending hostname is associated with the sending IP address.
 Every IP address must map to a hostname in the PTR record.
 The hostname specified in the PTR record must have a forward DNS that refers to the sending IP address.

 Check for a PTR record with the intoDNS tool.

 A shared IP address (shared IP) is an IP address used by more than one email sender.
 The activity of any senders who uses a shared IP address affects the reputation of all senders for that shared IP.